Selling a Home in a Divorce? Avoid These 7 Common Mistakes

 Mistake #6: Allowing emotions to cloud decisions that impact the sale financially.

-Divorce is the second most-stressful life event people experience, according to the Holmes-Rahe Life Stress Inventory, a tool that mental health professionals use to categorize stressful life events.
+Divorce is the second most stressful life event people experience, according to the Holmes-Rahe Life Stress Inventory, a tool that mental health professionals use to categorize stressful life events.

 So it’s no wonder that selling a home in a divorce is fraught with emotion, especially if one partner doesn’t want to part with the property.

-Even so, experts such as Rachel Fishman Green, an attorney and mediator at ReSolutions Mediation and Collaborative Services in Brooklyn, N.Y., advise not letting spite, anger, or bitterness take charge of your real estate deal.
+Even so, experts such as Rachel Fishman Green, an attorney and mediator at ReSolution Mediation and Collaborative Services in Brooklyn, N.Y., advise not letting spite, anger, or bitterness take charge of your real estate deal.
 “I’ve heard horror stories of divorcing couples fighting and stopping a closing at the last minute because of some other disagreement in their relationship,” she said.

 Mistake #7: Making the divorce situation obvious to potential buyers.